parthk279/parthk279/README.md

 **3.** All of my projects can be found here at [My repositories](https://github.com/parthk279?tab=repositories)

-**4.** Ask me anything about Python, R, Statistical Data Analysis, Technical Analysis, Portfolio Management and Probability theory.
+**4.** Ask me anything about Python, R, Statistical Data Analysis, Machine Learning Models, variable analysis and Graph theory.

 #### Some of my projects are listed below